thingsinflow/targethelpers/README.md

 <!-- badges: end -->

-A simple package that provides some extra functions which I have found to be useful when creating `targets`/`tarchetypes` pipelines for scraping data from websites.
+A simple package that provides some extra functions which I have found to be useful when creating `targets`/`tarchetypes` pipelines for a rather unusual purpose: scraping ephemeral data from websites.

 ## Features